 The Native American Essay Competition awards up to three USD scholarships as prizes.
 First prize will be a scholarship of $1500.
 Any USD freshman, sophomore, or junior is eligible to submit an essay.

 Joseph Harper Cash Memorial Lectures

 Part of the Institute of American Indian Studies mission statement directs that we organize "campus programs to promote education and awareness of American Indian culture, issues, and problems."
 Because of this charge, and after consultation with the Cash family, the Joseph Harper Cash Memorial Lecture series was inaugurated in the fall of 1995.
 Featuring scholars in the fields of Indian studies, frontier, western, and mining history, the University community is annually enlightened on current scholarship in the respective fields.
 The four major areas of study reflect the interests of the late Dean Cash.

 Joseph Harper Cash Memorial Library

 The Joseph Harper Cash Memorial Library holds an array of printed sources for research pertaining to Native American history and culture.
-Located in the basement of Dakota Hall, the Cash Library contains the Joseph Harper Cash and Herman P. Chilson collections of donated books, catalogues, directories, maps, and several resources useful to the study of Native American heritage and the history of South Dakota.
+Located in Room 304 of I.D.
+Weeks library, the Cash Library contains the Joseph Harper Cash and Herman P. Chilson collections of donated books, catalogues, directories, maps, and several resources useful to the study of Native American heritage and the history of South Dakota.

 The Ullyot Scholarship is supported by the Ullyot Lakota Education Endowment and is administered by the Institute of American Indian Studies.